bcornec/nuage-ospdirector-wiki/Home.md

 NeutronServicePlugins
 Maps to service_plugins parameter in [DEFAULT] section
 ```
-The following parameters are mapped to values in /etc/nova/nova.conf file on the nova controller
+The following parameters are mapped to values in /etc/nova/nova.conf file on the neutron controller
 ```
 UseForwardedFor
 Maps to use_forwarded_for parameter in [DEFAULT] section